YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 It will still be possible to implement covariant return types in the future if this feature is implemented, whether by design1, design2, some other design, or by full fledged runtime support.
 As such this is the most conservative solution to the problem of covariant return types, given that none of the designs feel like they are perfect solutions.

-It's only effect on other designs, is that design1 is now reduced to syntax sugar over this feature.
+It's only effect if implemented on other designs, is that design1 is now reduced to syntax sugar over this feature.

 #### Disadvantages